barrymoore/artemisia/lib/Arty/BED.md

      Title   : new
      Usage   : Arty::BED->new();
      Function: Creates a Arty::BED object;
-     Returns : A Arty::BED object
+     Returns : An Arty::BED object
      Args    :

 # PRIVATE METHODS